joereddington/joereddington.github.io/_posts/2024-07-15-publishing.md

  perl -pi -e "s/’/'/g" *.tex
 ```

-...and as I write this, I realise that I already have a script with many such commands for White Water Writers - I should have used that and I will do next time.j
+...and as I write this, I realise that I already have a script with many such commands for White Water Writers - I should have used that and I will do next time.